chtheodoro/habfuzz/README.md

 #### Contributing
 To report bugs, possible amendments or anything else you would like to discuss, please file a GitHub issue or contact Mr. Christos Theodoropoulos at ctheodor@hcmr.gr.
 Pull requests are highly welcomed.

+If you use HABFUZZ, please cite it as follows:
+Theodoropoulos C., Stamou A., Skoulikidis N., 2016.
+HABFUZZ: A tool to calculate the instream hydraulic habitat suitability using fuzzy logic and fuzzy Bayesian inference.
+Journal of Open Source Software 1(6), 82, DOI:10.21105/joss.00082